yud08/ucurv/README.md

 pytest
 ```

-# Creating documentation(WIP)
+# Creating documentation with Sphinx(WIP)
-Install Sphinx in your project root:
+Install Sphinx in your project root(same as above):
 ```bash
 pip install -e .[dev]
 ```